The founder of The Sill on why turning your home into a green oasis might do wonders for your mental health

-A lot of people are working from home right now and they want to brighten up their living spaces.
+A lot of people working from home right now want to brighten up their living spaces.
 What are three types of plants beginners can choose from?

 I have some recommendations that offer a great mix of different patterns and textures.
 Some grow upright, some trail downwards, and some spread wide.
 We always recommend ZZ plants.
 They’re indestructible and very easy to take care of.
 Pothos plants or philodendrons are great trailing plants for beginners.